OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 **Ptrace variations***

-On Linux, the <code>ptrace()</code> system call is used to observe and control the execution of another process (the "tracee"), and examine and change the tracee's memory and registers [5].
+On Linux, the [ptrace() system call](http://man7.org/linux/man-pages/man2/ptrace.2.html "Ptrace man page") is used to observe and control the execution of another process (the "tracee"), and examine and change the tracee's memory and registers].
 It is the primary means of implementing breakpoint debugging and system call tracing.
 Many anti-debugging tricks make use of <code>ptrace</code> in one way or another, often exploiting the fact that only one debugger can attach to a process at any one time.

 As a simple example, one could prevent debugging of a process by forking a child process and attaching it to the parent as a debugger, using code along the following lines: